YourMobileGeek/100DaysOfCode2019/README.md

 * Day 41
   > A couple of Easy level Hackerrank problems was all i could manage to do today.
 In need of serious working for a while now.

+* Day 42
+  > Third alexa skill was rejected today.
+Its almost October end and i haven't completed my challenge.
+Spent the whole day trying to find a fix for the problem.
+I'll explain the problem once it gets accepted in time.